-Hi, I'm Ayaka Kato (加藤 郁佳), a Ph.D. student at the University of Tokyo in Japan.
+Hi, I'm Ayaka Kato (加藤 郁佳), a research associate at RIKEN Center for Brain Science and a Ph.D. student at the University of Tokyo in Japan.

 KEYWORDS: Neuroscience, Dopamine, Reinforcement learning, Digital therapeutics, Addiction, Computational Psychiatry, Open Science

 Morita, K., & Kato, A. (2022).
 Dopamine ramps for accurate value learning under uncertainty.
 Trends in Neurosciences.

 Shimomura, K., Kato, A., & Morita, K. (2021).
 Rigid reduced successor representation as a potential mechanism for addiction.
 The European Journal of Neuroscience, 53(11), 3768.

 Kario, K., Nomura, A., Kato, A., Harada, N., Tanigawa, T., So, R., ... & Satake, K. (2021).
 Digital therapeutics for essential hypertension using a smartphone application: A randomized, open‐label, multicenter pilot study.
 The Journal of Clinical Hypertension, 23(5), 923-934.